 Course Objectives Competencies 1.
 Articulate an understanding of the development of cognitive, 1.
 Demonstrate knowledge of the structure and function of the human emotional and social skills across the lifespan. body to include the biological and physical sciences, neurosciences, 2.
 Articulate an understanding of how contextual components contribute kinesiology, and biomechanics.(B.1.1.) to mental health and illness.
-2. Demonstrate knowledge of human development throughout the 3.
+2. 3.
 List traditional and emerging settings where psychosocial occupational lifespan.
 (B.1.1.) therapy services are provided.
 3. Demonstrate knowledge of concepts of human behavior to include 4.
 Identify and discuss the roles and functions of the OTR and COTA the behavioral sciences, social sciences, and science of in a given psychosocial treatment setting. occupation.(B.1.1.)
 5. Given a client population, be able to discuss the theoretical models 4.
-Explain the role of sociocultural, socioeconomic, and diversity and frames of reference appropriate for treatment. factors, as well as lifestyle choices in contemporary society to meet 6.
+1 and frames of reference appropriate for treatment. factors, as well as lifestyle choices in contemporary society to meet 6.
 Demonstrate the ability to contribute to the evaluation, treatment the needs of persons, groups, and populations.(B.1.2.) planning, and discharge planning processes of OT service provision 5.
 Demonstrate knowledge of the social determinants of health for for people with mental health conditions. persons, groups, and populations with or at risk for disabilities and 7.
 Identify and discuss the performance skills and client factors that chronic health conditions.(B.1.3.) contribute to 6.
 Identify and communicate to the occupational therapist the need to mental health and function. design community and primary care programs to support 8.
 Identify and discuss treatment activities for deficits in specific areas of occupational performance for persons, groups, and occupation including basic and instrumental activities of daily living, populations.(B.4.27.) education, work, play, 7.
-Promote occupational therapy by educating other professionals, leisure, and social participation. service providers, consumers, third-party payers, regulatory bodies, 9.
+8 leisure, and social participation. service providers, consumers, third-party payers, regulatory bodies, 9.
 Identify and discuss how the occupational therapy assistant interfaces and the public.(B.7.3.) with families/caregivers and members of the treatment team.
 8. Demonstrate effective intraprofessional OT/OTA collaboration to 10.
 Identify and demonstrate appropriate professional boundaries, explain the role of the occupational therapy assistant and given a client population and treatment setting. occupational therapist in the screening and evaluation 11.
-Locate and discuss reputable resources and supports available to process.(B.4.24.)

-clients and caregivers in the community.
+Locate and discuss reputable resources and supports available to process.(B.4.24.) clients and caregivers in the community.
+9. Define strategies for effective, competency-based legal and ethical